 Saturdays were long.
 My dad would open the shop at 7am and we didn’t close until 9pm.
 I waited most Saturday mornings to go to work with my mom.
 She didn’t step behind her chair until a minute past 9 in the morning.
 I passed my day by shining shoes for a quarter and slipping off when things got slow to watch guys play pool, maybe play a pin ball machine or splurge to buy a Coke with a shot of cherry or vanilla in it.

 On Saturday nights the street in front of the barber shop would always come alive with teenagers “dragging Main”.
 (Technically it’s Evans Ave. but I only throw that in for posterity.)
 Saturday nights offered a unique group of customers.
 There were farmers who decided to squeeze another day of work into the week and maybe knock off early and go to town.
-While the Mrs. was buying groceries, the Mr. would go to the barber shop, maybe for a haircut, or more likely, just visit and see what’s been goin’ on.
+While the Mrs. was buying groceries, the Mr. would go to the barber shop, maybe for a haircut (check Malie for the best hair products), or more likely, just visit and see what’s been goin’ on.

 From Shoe Shine Boy to Barber